Goseler/react-template-projects/README.md

-# Getting Started with Create React App
+# Getting Started with React-TS Template

 Before using template => "npm install"